mercysunday970/WDD-Jan2025/week-ten/day-one/Adele-Confidence/README.md

 But when we need to do something that takes a long time, we still want the web browser to keep working.

 JS can only do one task at a time ("single-threaded"), So when we give JS a task that takes a while, it doesn't stop and wait.
 It adds the slow task to a "TODO list" and keeps on running our program.
-The task runs some time later, "asynchronously"
+The task runs some time later, "asynchronously".

 In JavaScript, asynchronous code refers to code that runs seperately from the main programe flow, allowing other codes to execute without waiting for it to finish.
 This is very useful when dealing with tasks task that take time, such as:

 1. Waiting for user events
 2. Asking a user to pick a file
 3. Getting permission to access the camera/mic